letmaik/rawpy/README.md

 Tip: You can dynamically query supported features by inspecting the `rawpy.flags` dictionary.

-Note on Windows features: The LCMS color engine and RedCine codec features are currently not supported as the [automated build process](https://github.com/letmaik/rawpy/actions) to generate wheels relies on Anaconda to supply any needed library dependencies.
+Note on Windows features: The LCMS color engine feature is currently not supported as the [automated build process](https://github.com/letmaik/rawpy/actions) to generate wheels relies on Anaconda to supply any needed library dependencies.
-For RedCine codec support, the Windows variant of the [Jasper library](https://anaconda.org/anaconda/jasper) is missing, and for LCMS color engine support, the [LCMS library](https://anaconda.org/anaconda/lcms) is missing.
+For LCMS color engine support, the Windows variant of the [LCMS library](https://anaconda.org/anaconda/lcms) is missing.

 Note on GPL demosaic packs: The GPL2 and GPL3 demosaic packs are not included as rawpy is licensed under the MIT license which is incompatible with GPL.